kkartunov/kkartunov/README.md

 ### Hi there 👋

-🔭 &nbsp;&nbsp;I’m currently working on improving user expirience on Topcoder as Product Engineer.
+🔭 &nbsp;&nbsp;I’m currently working on improving user expirience at Topcoder as Product Engineer.

 👯 &nbsp;&nbsp;I’m looking to collaborate on interesting projects for fun and/or profit.
 Please, contact me to start sharing with me...